myrrlyn/myrrlyn.net/source/resume.html.md

     {:.cover}

     I learned the basics of Java in high school, and pursued it further for my formal courses in it.
-I have a solid grasp on the Java standard library, and am familiar with Java tool systems such as Gradle and Maven.

 - C, C++
     {:.cover}